Of the Utmost Rarity. Earliest Recorded California Motorist's Atlas. A Foundational Mapping of Modern California.

 One year after the creation of this atlas, Henry Ford's Model T would hit the road, and the earliest days of motoring would be over.
 The California Highway Act of 1910 issued 18 million dollars in bonds which allowed for better highway construction and propelled the state's automobile industry and economy into the modern age.
 Better roads meant more motorists, and allowed for the distances between points to be shortened, and allowed for California's diverse industries to be properly connected for the first time.
 This would lead to a positive feedback where more motorists led to more infrastructure needed, a feedback loop that has continued for over one hundred years.

 OCLC lists one example of the 1907 first edition, in the California State Library.
+We know of a second example in a private California collection.
 Three examples of the second 1909 edition are known, in the Huntington Library, in the California Historical Society, and in the David Rumsey Collection at Stanford University.

 OCLC does not list any automobile maps of California published before 1907 other than those limited to the Bay Area.
 The Automobile Club of Southern California (founded in 1900) have their first recorded maps of Californian areas dated in 1906, but their Automobile Club of Southern California Tour Book, published in various editions, is not recorded before 1908.
 No additional map books or atlases which showed the roads of California before 1907 were located.